aqbewtra/Generative-Experiments/README.md

 * Discriminator is crushing the discriminator in the minmax.
 * Wasserstein Loss vs. GAN loss?
 Do I need to add in gradient penalty to balance out
 * ~~Measure time discriminator updates for isolated random batch.
 The discriminator runs really slow.
 Why?
 Gradients?
 Optimizer update?~~
     * Discriminator had way too many parameters, approx 10x too many.
-Reducing feature count dropped the average time of a 128 image batch from `.312 s` --> `.006 s`.
+Reducing feature count dropped the average time of a 128-image-batch from `.312 s` --> `.006 s`.
 * Convolutional Generator and Discriminator
 * WGAN - https://arxiv.org/abs/1701.07875
     * Gradient penalty